 If you have a plum tree in your garden with lots of fruit on it, this is a perfect recipe to use them up.
-This very fruity, easy to make jam, first published in 1978, tastes great on toast or scones
+Unlike other plum jam recipes, this very fruity, easy to make jam, was first published back in 1978 - but it still tastes great.
+Enjoy it on toast or, even better, homemade scones.

 - 1.5kg (3lb) red plums